cagecorn/dungeon-crawler-game/README.md

 *This system has been removed.* Mercenaries no longer receive random traits or related bonuses.

+### Mercenary Affinity (호감도 시스템)

+Mercenaries and revived monsters track an *affinity* value that measures their loyalty to the party.

+- Newly hired mercenaries start with **50** affinity.
+- Revived monsters start with **30** affinity.
+- Affinity rises slowly each turn a unit stays in your party and caps at **200**.
+- When a mercenary dies they lose **5** affinity.
+If their affinity drops to zero they permanently leave your party.

+You can view a unit's current affinity by opening their detail window.

+#### Food and Cooking

+Food items increase affinity.
+Simple drops like **Bread** provide small bonuses (+3 affinity), while cooked dishes from the **Crafting** tab grant larger amounts.
+For example, combining Bread, Carrot and Milk into a **Sandwich** yields **+15** affinity.

+Ingredient items and cooking recipes drop randomly during exploration and are stored as crafting materials rather than in your main inventory.

 ### Elite Monsters and Auras

 Each dungeon floor now contains at least one **elite** monster.
 Elites boast higher stats and randomly receive an aura skill that benefits nearby allies.
 When an elite is revived as a mercenary, it keeps this aura skill.
 Elites appear with a purple glow and the "엘리트" prefix.